Christ-Rangkas/Basic-Linked-List/README.md

 # Basic-Linked-List
-Basic implementation of a Linked-List where we ask for user inpute until the user inputs a negative number.
+Basic implementation of a Linked-List where we ask for user input until the user inputs a negative number.